7.3 Long-term Care (Plan B)

 OTC claims submitted under Plan W for FNHA clients in Plan B facilities should be entered at the eligible retail cost plus a $10 dispensing fee.
 PharmaCare’s Frequency of Dispensing Policy applies to these Plan W–paid claims.

 After submitting an OTC claim under Plan W for an FNHA client receiving care in a Plan B facility, pharmacies serving Plan B facilities must be sure to include the Plan B facility code for all subsequent (non-OTC) claims.
-Without the facility code, PharmaNet will continue adjudicating claims under Plan W. For details, refer to the PharmaCare Newsletter article Plan B pharmacies: Submitting OTC Claims for Plan W beneficiaries (PDF, 974 KB)
+Without the facility code, PharmaNet will continue adjudicating claims under Plan W. For details, see the PharmaCare Newsletter article Plan B pharmacies: Submitting OTC Claims for Plan W beneficiaries (PDF, 974 KB)

-Continuous glucose monitors
+Continuous/flash glucose monitors

 Many pharmacies provide services to individuals living in long-term care facilities who are covered under PharmaCare Plan B. Continuity of service is critical for these patients.